 “When you have just one credit card, it’s a whole lot different than someone with established credit and higher limits on multiple cards,” she said.
 “There are so many factors.
 That’s what makes credit so complicated.”

-What doesn’t help your credit?
+What doesn’t help my credit?

-“Overspending is definitely the thing that’s hurt racers the most,” Kachelski said.
+“Overspending is definitely the thing that hurt racers the most,” Kachelski said.
 “You don’t want to pay interest on your credit card, because then you’re spending even more for the things you’re buying.
 And your score will hurt because of it, which is the opposite of what we are trying to do.”

 But there’s an encouraging finding to note.